How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Preparing the image for upload

-After you verify that the virtual machine (VM) meets the image requirements, finalize the disk so it is ready for upload to the customer portal.
+After you verify that the virtual machine meets the image requirements, finalize the disk so it is ready for upload to the customer portal.
 Some preparation steps differ depending on the operating system.

 Linux and FreeBSD/BSD